kawacukennedy/chess_wizard/README.md

 - **Unit Tests:** Run with `./chess_wizard --test`.
 Tests include Zobrist key invariance and NNUE evaluation parity.
 - **Integration Tests:** Run with `./chess_wizard --integration-test`.
 Verifies perft (move count) up to depth 6 for correctness.
 - **No Heap Allocation Test:** Verified by code review and testing harness to ensure no malloc/new in search/quiescence.
+All data structures use fixed-size arrays (e.g., CAPTURES[MAX_PLY][128]).

 All tests must pass before contributions are accepted.